-- A. Any order, requirement, decision or determination of the building inspector made under this ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I(b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - 1.
+- A. Any order, requirement, decision or determination of the building inspector made under this ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I, the applicant shall have the burden of showing in addition to the usual variance standards under state law: - 1.
 That the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - 2.
 That if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - 3.
-That the variance is necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that: (i) the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (ii) such construction below the base flood level increases risks to life and property.
+That the variance is necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that: - (i) the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and - (ii) such construction below the base flood level increases risks to life and property.
 Such notification shall be maintained with a record of all variance actions.

-D. The community shall (i) maintain a record of all variance actions, including their justification for their issuance, and (ii) report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.
+D. The community shall

+- (i) maintain a record of all variance actions, including their justification for their issuance, and - (ii) report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.

-12.9 VIOLATIONS/ENFORCEMENT
+12.9 Violations/Enforcement

-Any structure or other development subject to this article for which the elevation certificate, and other certifications or evidence of compliance required by Sections 60.3 (b) (5), (c) (4), (c) (10), (d) (3), (e) (4) or (e) (5) have not been submitted to the building inspector shall be presumed to be in violation of this article until such time as that documentation is provided to the building inspector.
+Any structure or other development subject to this article for which the elevation certificate, and other certifications or evidence of compliance required by this ordinance have not been submitted to the building inspector shall be presumed to be in violation of this article until such time as that documentation is provided to the building inspector.